vuejs/vue/README.md

 #### What's the difference between Patreon and OpenCollective?

-Funds donated via Patreon goes directly to support Evan You's full-time work on Vue.js.
-Funds donated via OpenCollective are managed with transparent expenses and will be used for compensating work and expenses by core team members or sponsoring community events.
+Funds donated via Patreon go directly to support Evan You's full-time work on Vue.js.
+Funds donated via OpenCollective are managed with transparent expenses and will be used for compensating work and expenses for core team members or sponsoring community events.
 Your name/logo will receive proper recognition and exposure by donating on either platform.

 <h3 align="center">Sponsors via Patreon</h3>